-Bookable if you have a hotel-concierge, Sushi Kanesaka offers a very affordable 5,000-yen lunch set and focuses on the traditional Edomae sushi style with a few modern twists.
+Bookable if you have a hotel-concierge, Sushi Kanesaka used to offer a very affordable ¥5,000 lunch set but since moving up to two stars the prices have raised, and been harder to confirm.
+The chef focuses on the traditional Edomae sushi style with a few modern twists.
 Ingredients are the star of the show, as tradition requires, and your counter-based seat allows for a view of the chefs at work.

 They have a second branch at Palace Hotel, but prices are higher there so be sure to book the Ginza restaurant.

 One Michelin Star | ¥28,600 | Dinner | Gaienmae

 The omakase (chef’s choice) course may be ¥28,600 but is a journey through chef Masashi Yamaguchi’s love of flavor.
 Serving Edo-mae sushi with his own creative twists, he moves between hot and cold toppings and an incredibly delicate balance of sharp and soft flavors.
 Moving away from the traditional techniques, he creates new and unusual versions, with marinades, searing and playful twists.
 Courses include not only sushi, but snacks with even more of his signature creations.